Practical Course on Insolvency Counselling (PCIC)

 All candidates are required to have:

-- an Internet connection to obtain course materials and other important communication;
+- a computer and an Internet connection to access course materials and complete the online examination;

-- access at his or her workplace to a suitable site for taking the online National Exam and
+- access their workplace to a suitable site for taking the online National Exam and

 It is strongly recommended that all candidates spend 15 to 30 hours observing a BIA counsellor or LIT in the role of counselling debtors, as a way of gaining practical insights that will complement the course material.